epfl-ada/ada-2021-project-avada-kedavra/README.md

 # Research Questions

  - [x] What is the typical profile of a person talking about climate in the media ?
-Is it the same than for other topic ?
-(Comparaison entre les caractéristiques de personnes les plus représentées dans le QuoteBank vs celles qui parlents du climat)
+Is it the same for other topic ?
+(Comparaison entre les caractéristiques de personnes les plus représentées dans le QuoteBank vs celles qui parlent du climat) (comparaison des nationalités avec une carte du monde)

  - [x] Is there any temporal evolution in the mediatic coverage of the climate crisis ?
 If so, does it correlate with specific events ?

- - [x] Who are the top 10 people that talks the most abuot climate change over the year ?
+ - [x] Who are the top 10 people that talks the most about climate change over the year ?
 Does it show an evolution in the general opinions made publicly avaiblable by mainstream media ?

  - [x] Are some communities excluded from the mediatic discussion surround climate change ?
 (Comparer la proportion de chacun des communautés dans QB en général avec la propotion des communautés dans les phrases qui parlent du climat)